kobutaeva/kobutaeva.github.io/index.md

 permalink: /
 ---

+I am an applied microeconomist specializing in labor and public economics.
+My research interests include inequality, intergenerational mobility, and social heterogeneity, with a regional focus on Russia, China, and the United States.

 ## Working Papers

 1.  **Butaeva, K.**, Chen, L., Durlauf, S., & Park, A. (2025). *A Tale of Two Transitions: Mobility Dynamics in China and Russia after Central Planning*. [🔗 NBER](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=12345)